 Why is iron deficiency anemia more common for female runners?

 Anemia is a condition in which you lack enough healthy red blood cells to carry adequate oxygen throughout the body.
-Because women lose blood monthly from menstrual cycles, they also lose the iron within those red blood cells.
+Because women lose blood monthly when they menstruate, they also lose the iron within those red blood cells.
 This is why you may feel extra tired or weak when training during your monthly cycle.
 It’s important to eat plenty of iron rich foods during and after your cycle to restore the red blood cells your body loses.
-Female runners who are suffering from iron deficiency might end up with athletic amenorrhea as well, which is the absence of menstruation and is typically due to low estrogen levels and not enough iron in the blood.
-It requires more than just an increase in iron rich foods or an iron supplement.
-Working healthy fats into your diet such as whole milk Greek yogurt, avocados and salmon can help restore your monthly cycle.
-Another line of defense against athletic amenorrhea is to incorporate vitamins and minerals such as folic acid, Vitamins A, B, C and E, and calcium.
+Women runners who are suffering from iron deficiency might end up with athletic amenorrhea as well, which is the absence of menstruation and is typically due to low estrogen levels and not enough iron in the blood.
+It requires more than just an increase in iron-rich foods or an iron supplement.
+Working healthy fats into your diet such as whole milk Greek yogurt, avocados and salmon can help restore your monthly period.
+Another line of defense against athletic amenorrhea is to incorporate vitamins and minerals such as folic acid, vitamins A, B, C and E, and calcium.

 My iron levels are up to par, what are some other key nutrients I should be concerned about?